huseyinbabal/tredis/README.md

 ---

 <p align="center">
-  Made with love for the Redis community
+  Made with ❤️ for the Redis community
 </p>